BDSwiss vs Trading 212 Comparison

 Can I trust Trading 212?

 Trading 212 is not publicly traded and does not operate a bank.
-Trading 212 is authorized by one tier-1 regulator (high trust), one tier-2 regulator (average trust), and zero tier-3 regulators (Low Trust), and zero tier-4 regulators (High-Risk).
-Trading 212 is authorised by the following tier-1 regulator: the Financial Conduct Authority (FCA) and the European Union via MiFID.
+Trading 212 is authorized by two tier-1 regulators (Highly Trusted), zero tier-2 regulators (Average Trust), zero tier-3 regulators (Low Trust), and zero tier-4 regulators (High-Risk).
+Trading 212 is authorised by the following tier-1 regulators: the Financial Conduct Authority (FCA) and the European Union via MiFID.